bcgov/ols-router/docs/README.md

 ## Draft Phase 2 System Architecture
 In phase 2, the system architecture will be enhanced to support real-time changes to BC's road network.

-On startup, the Road Watcher will read in the latest static road network into a cached, live road network.
-The Road Watcher will then read the latest events from real-time APIs on a periodic schedule (e.g., every five minutes) and converts them to a form that is easily digestable by the Route Planner.
-The Road Watcher then puts the digestible real-time events into a datastore that is accessible to the Route Planner and the Route Planner pulls the updates from the datastore every few minute.
+On startup, the Road Watcher will read in the latest static road network then read in the latest events from real-time APIs on a periodic schedule (e.g., every five minutes) and assign them to the appropriate segments in the network.
+It will then convert the integrated events into a form that is easily digestable by the Route Planner and write them out to shared datastore accessible to the Route Planner.
+TheRoute Planner will pull events from the shared datastore every few minutes.

 The Road Watcher will be restarted on a schedule that keeps up with new road construction and changes to road signs and traffic controls.

 ![](https://github.com/bcgov/ols-router/blob/master/docs/BC-RPNG-Phase-2-Architecture.png)